VgTajdd/VgTajdd/README.md

-### Hi there, I'm Agustin
+### Hi, I'm Agustin

-- 🌱 I’m currently learning Unreal Engine 4
+- 🌱 I love C++ and Computer Graphics
+- ⚡ I like to draw and play dota2
 - 🥅 Goals: Make public my game engine
-- ⚡ I like to draw and play dota2

 ### Connect with me: